 The Committee on Herbal Medicinal Products (HMPC) concluded that, “on the basis of its long-standing use, Iceland moss preparations can be used as a demulcent (soothing agent) for treating mouth and throat irritation and associated dry cough.”

-Thought to be the very first lichen used as food by humans, Icelandic Moss is one of forty species of Cetraria.
+Thought to be the very first lichen used as food by humans, Iceland Moss is one of forty species of Cetraria.
 It has been used in European folk medicine for centuries, primarily as a remedy for coughs and other ailments of the respiratory system.
 It was also traditionally used as a galactagogue - a herb that stimulates milk flow in breastfeeding mothers.

 Whilst it grows in many alpine areas of the Northern Hemisphere, it is most famous for growing abundantly on the mineral-rich volcanic soil, in the pure, unpolluted air of the ancient lava fields in Iceland.